ihrke/2018_tdcs_blinding/supplement.md

 ## Technical details for Bayesian analyses

 All Bayesian analyses used four independent chains with 2000 samples each.
 We treated the first 1000 iterations as warm-up phase such that all inferences are based on 4000 iterations.
 We ensured that the Gelman-Rubin diagnostic [@gelman1992inference] $\hat{R}\le 1.05$ for all variables in all models.
 In addition, traceplots for all variables were visually inspected and no anomalies were found.

 ## Model-selection details

 We tested a sequence of models of increasing complexity independently for each of the two outcome measures (guessing sham vs. anodal stimulation and discomfort caused by stimulation).
 We started with a model that contains no factors (Null-model) and then added each of the factors (lab: AMS, GOE and TRM; stimulation-condition: sham vs. real) in various combinations.
 We also relaxed the assumption of homoskedasticity by testing models that allowed for unequal variances across labs and stimulation conditions.
-A summary of all models is given in Table \ref{tab:q6}.
+A summary of all models  is provided in Table \ref{tab:q6} for the blinding question and  in Table \ref{tab:q3} for the discomfort question.
+For each model, we list the estimated effect of the anodal stimulation and the leave-one-out cross-validation criterion (LOOIC; @vehtari2017practical).

 \input{supp_tab_q6.tex}

+For both the blinding and discomfort question, model-selection favored a model that included both stimulation and lab as factors.
+Including their interaction decreased the model-selection score (blinding: $\Delta$LOOIC=-3.97, SE=1.77; discomfort: $\Delta$LOOIC=-2.42, SE=2.76).
+Allowing unequal variances across labs or stimulation did not appear to strongly improve model-fit.
+We therefore report the model that included both Stimulation and lab as factors in the main paper.
+However, the conclusions drawn from this model, in particular with respect to the effect of real vs. anodal stimulation on blinding efficacy and discomfort, were robust against model choice: All models (except model 4 that included the interaction term) showed a positive effect of real stimulation on both questions with the posterior 95% interval exlucing zero.

+\input{supp_tab_q3.tex}

-You can find diagnostic plots as well as posterior-predictive checks for all tested models on our github-repository: https://github.com/ihrke/2018_tdcs_blinding/tree/master/analysis.
+Diagnostic plots as well as posterior-predictive checks for all tested models can be found at our github-repository: <https://github.com/ihrke/2018_tdcs_blinding/tree/master/analysis>.

 ## Achieved impedance as a moderator